classeur/classeur/src/docs/markdownCheatSheet.md

 # Tables

-You can create tables by assembling a list of words and dividing them with hyphens `-` (for the first row), and then separating each column with a pipe `|`:
+Create tables by assembling a list of words and dividing them with hyphens `-` (for the first row), and then separating each column with a pipe `|`:

 First Header  | Second Header
 ------------- | -------------